neondatabase/website/content/docs/connect/connection-strings.md

 - `<database>` is the name of the database to connect to.

 <Admonition type="note">
 The connection string format has evolved as new features have been introduced.
-The connecting string format for an older Neon project may differ from what is described here.
+The connecting string format for older Neon projects may differ from what is described here.
 For more information, see [Connection string change history](#connection-string-change-history).
 </Admonition>

 ## Add a password to a connection string